 The A16 screen is an accounting of monies received for payment on items.
 If damage fees are collected, they should be recorded on this screen.
-Even if the item is still usable, but money has been collected against it, the dollar amount should be recorded on this screen.
+Even if the item is still usable but money has been collected against it, the dollar amount should be recorded on this screen.

-This screen must be used to reflect the amount of dollars received for the item.
 It does not change the number of items on hand in your inventory.
 You must go to the A11 or A15 screen to change the number of items on hand.